cssigniter/videoigniter/readme.txt

 4. Navigate to the "Add New Playlist" menu item and add your tracks!

 == Screenshots ==
-1. The VideoIgniter player
+1. Managing your playlists via an intuitive and user friendly interface
-2. Managing your playlists via an intuitive and user friendly interface
+2. Customization settings
-3. Advanced player customization
+3. The VideoIgniter player

 == Changelog ==